-4. On your way down the Nativity facade, you can get into the balconies for better view of the details on the towers.
+4. On your way down the Nativity facade, you can get into the balconies for a better view of the details on the towers.

-5. From Nativity tower you see the city and the mountain range behind Barcelona and from Passion Tower you see the ocean.
+5. From Nativity Tower, you see the city and the mountain range behind Barcelona and from Passion Tower, you see the ocean.
 It is better to get a bird’s eye view of Barcelona.

 6. Passion facade is still under construction with lots of equipment hindering the views.
 It is a bit disappointing when you pay so much for the tower tickets and don’t get the full experience.